galkinvv/pradeque/README.md

   * after table is once allocated this mode is never used, because usage strategy shows that table was required and data about bidirectinal usage is collected.
  * plain table adressing
   * used unntil first roundtrip-after queue usage occured
+  * to be able switch from plain adressing to another mode we need to mark entire table as "initially ubused".
+To do it we pass special "need to zero memory" parameter.
  * no plain table addressing
 * design of distance and advance operations
  * each iterator contains info about block size, so for both diff and advance operations we can say if they involves more than one block